Our Counselors

 • Electronic Addiction

-Molly Setzekorn is a Licensed Marriage and Family Therapist (LMFTA).
+Molly Thomas is a Licensed Marriage and Family Therapist (LMFTA).
 She received a Bachelor of Science Degree from the University of Evansville.
 There she worked with victims of domestic and sexual violence, caregivers needing parental supervision, and low income students.
 She received a Master’s Degree in Couple and Family Therapy at Purdue University Northwest.
 She has also taught as an adjunct professor at the University of Evansville.
 Molly has experience working with couples, families, and individuals of diverse backgrounds through a wide range of presenting problems.

 Molly is certified in Level 1 and 2 Gottman Method Couples therapy.
 She is a member of the American Association of Sexuality Educators, Counselors, and Therapists.
 Her therapeutic approaches include Emotionally Focused Therapy (EFT), Internal Family Systems (IFS), Cognitive Behavioral Therapy (CBT), and Gottman Method Couples Therapy.
 She specializes in working with depression, anxiety, relationship/couple’s issues, sexual trauma, LGBTQ+ issues, building self-esteem, and identity work.
 Molly takes pride in now working with individuals and couples using a trauma-informed lens to build stable relationships with others and themselves.